 Are you looking to buy a second home without a down payment?
 As daunting as it sounds, there are ways you can get into buying a second home without a down payment.
 Or you can work on building up your down payment a few different ways before jumping on board.
 Look into your options, calculate your down payment, and consider more than one lender before making your decision

 - It’s important to have the right team in place when you’re buying a home.
-A real estate agent or broker is important, but a financial advisor could help you create a financial plan for your second home needs and goals.
-SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+A real estate agent or broker is important, but a financial advisor can help you create a financial plan for a second home.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Having a down payment is one of the best ways to prove you’re responsible enough to lend money to.
 Unless you can pay for your home completely in cash, you’ll need to take out a loan.
 The higher your down payment, the better you look to lenders.
 If you don’t have a high down payment, make sure your financial profile is in tip-top shape.
 For instance, get your credit score as high as possible and lower your debts as much as you can.
 The lower your DTI and higher your credit score, the more likely lenders will approve you for a loan.